-H. Unexcused Absences: All other reasons for absence will be considered unexcused.
-Some examples of unexcused absences are work, oversleeping, car/transportation problems, running errands, job interviews, and appointments other than medical or legal.

-I. Prearranged Absence: A prearranged absence is a student's absence from school for one or more days to visit a college or university or for other educational activities approved by the principal.
+- H. Unexcused Absences: All other reasons for absence will be considered unexcused.
+Some examples of unexcused absences are work, oversleeping, car/transportation problems, running errands, job interviews, and appointments other than medical or legal. - I. Prearranged Absence: A prearranged absence is a student's absence from school for one or more days to visit a college or university or for other educational activities approved by the principal.
 The absence should be prearranged by writing the principal, giving the full particulars of the absence.
 Approval for such absences should be sought, where practicable, at least 2 weeks prior to the date on which the absence is to occur.
 Upon the development of a plan by student and teacher for making up the assignments to be missed, the principal may then define the absence as excused.
-Prearranged absences will not be approved during state-mandated testing of any kind.

-J. Vacations during the school year: Vacations during school days are strongly discouraged.
+Prearranged absences will not be approved during state-mandated testing of any kind. - J. Vacations during the school year: Vacations during school days are strongly discouraged.
 Students may be excused for family vacations during the school year provided that prior written notice has been given at least 5 school days ahead and has been approved by the principal.
 Students must make arrangements with their teachers concerning assignments before leaving for vacation.
 Students who miss tests/exams due to a vacation must take exams at the teacher's discretion.
-Students have a day for each day out to make-up work and exams.

-K. Deployment Related Absences: Students will be granted up to 5 days excused absences for military-connected students whose immediate family member is experiencing a deployment.
-The conditions under which the school may approve excused absences are: (1) the absence is preapproved; (2) the student is in good standing; (3) the student has a prior record of good attendance; (4) missed work is completed and turned in within the allotted time period; and (5) the absence is not during standardized testing dates.
+Students have a day for each day out to make-up work and exams. - K. Deployment Related Absences: Students will be granted up to 5 days excused absences for military-connected students whose immediate family member is experiencing a deployment.
+The conditions under which the school may approve excused absences are: (1) the absence is pre approved; (2) the student is in good standing; (3) the student has a prior record of good attendance; (4) missed work is completed and turned in within the allotted time period; and (5) the absence is not during standardized testing dates.

-L. Make-up Work/Homework Policy for Absences: It is the responsibility of each student with an absence to immediately upon return to school make arrangements with his/her teacher(s) to make up work missed.
+L. Make-up Work/Homework Policy for Absences: It is the responsibility of each student with an absence to immediately upon return to school make arrangements with his/her teacher(s) to make up for missed work.
 A student will be given 1 day to make-up work for each day missed.
 Scheduling of make-up work is at the teacher's discretion.

 M. Excessive Absences and Truancy HB 410: Unexcused absence from school (truancy) is not acceptable.
 A student will be considered habitually truant if the student is absent without legitimate excuse for thirty (30) or more consecutive hours, for forty-two (42) or more hours in one month, or for seventy-two (72) or more hours in one school year.
-If a student is habitually truant and the student's parent fails to correct the student's attendance, a complaint will be filed with the Judge of the Juvenile Court in compliance with State law and Board Policy 5200 and provide students and their families with a sense of security and safety through immediate and direct communication.
-Additionally, electronic devices may serve as an invaluable learning tool when used appropriately by students and teachers.
-A student's cell phone and headphones/earbuds should be either placed in their locker or in their pocket.
-If a teacher informs students that they are able to use their electronic devices for an instructional activity, students will be permitted to do so.
+If a student is habitually truant and the student's parent fails to correct the student's attendance, a complaint will be filed with the Judge of the Juvenile Court in compliance with State law and Board Policy 5200